The following article on Futures Trading ROI (return on investment) is the opinion of Optimus Futures.

 Scenario 4 – Position Trader

 In this scenario, you are a position trader, similar to a buy and hold (or sell and hold) “investor.”
 Let’s suppose you made only five trades for the entire year.
-Your commissions plus fees are set to $5.75 round turn and your day trading margins are higher (since you’re holding your contract “overnight”) at $6,930 per contract.
+Your commissions plus fees are set to $20 round turn and your day trading margins are higher (since you’re holding your contract “overnight”) at $6,930 (ES Contract) per contract.

-ROI: 14.44% Your ROI just increased tremendously as compared with the other three scenarios above.
+ROI: ROI increased slightly as compared with the other three scenarios above despite higher commissions.

 So does this mean that position trading is the way to go?
 No it doesn’t, as each scenario presents hidden risks that ROI can’t measure.
 Remember, ROI is about efficiency, and hardly anything else.
 And the implications of this efficiency will vary from one trader to the next.